thechori/coffee-crowds/README.md

 - Price ratings ($-$$$$)
 - Ability for User to flag an inaccurate Checkin or malicious User
 - Admin functionality on the front end
+- Approval process for new CoffeeShops
+- Prevent duplicate CoffeeShop creation

 ## Slogans
 "Stop guessing where to go to enjoy that cup of coffee"